 Can I Withdraw Cash from a No Deposit Bonus?

 The simple answer to this is yes, if you’re lucky enough to meet the wagering requirements, you can withdraw cash from your bonus.

 There are many things to look out for though, as nothing in life is free without conditions.
 You’ll find the wagering requirements on these bonuses are often colossal, potentially up to 60x on bonuses as small as £5.
 Here’s an example of what some of these requirements would look like:

 |Bonus Amount||Wagering||Amount to Wager|

-Remember, this means that you would need to spin through £200 before you can withdraw any winnings from £5, which is incredibly difficult to do, unless you land something big within a few spins.
+Remember, this means that you would need to spin through £200 before you can withdraw any winnings from £5.
+This is incredibly difficult to do unless you land something big within a few spins.
 On top of this, there’s also usually maximum winnings limitations and maximum withdrawals, so always read the terms.

 Our Opinion on No Deposit Bonuses

-Look, we’ll never suggest passing up on something free, so of course if you’re offering a no deposit bonus, you should take it.
-We think it’s important to be realistic and take it for what it is, a small token to play a little and get a feel for the online casino before you decide to spend any money.
+Look, we’ll never suggest passing up on something free, so of course, if you’re offering a no deposit bonus, you should take it.
+We think it’s important to be realistic and take it for what it is, a small token to play a little.
+You can get a feel for the online casino before you decide to spend any money.

 - Always check wagering requirements